 Marcos announced a total ban of POGOs (IGLs) in the Philippines.
 Here's what you need to know about this new development: POGOs (Philippine Offshore Gaming Operators) have long been in operation in the Philippines, going as far back as 2003.
 The EO, entitled “Strengthening the Fight against Illegal Gambling and Clarifying the Jurisdiction and Authority of Concerned Agencies in the Regulation and Licensing of Gambling and Online Gaming Facilities, and for Other Purposes”, allowed the operations of the POGOs outside of the export processing zones (PEZA, etc).

-Our coverage of gambling in the philippines includes: "Illegal Online Gambling in the Philippines thrives on Facebook"; "Total Ban on POGO/IGL: What you need to know"; "Netflix ads-supported plan coming to the Philippines in 2027".
+Our coverage of gambling in the philippines includes: "Illegal Online Gambling in the Philippines thrives on Facebook"; "Total Ban on POGO/IGL: What you need to know"; "Globe rolls out Starlink Satellite-to-Mobile Service in the Philippines".
 Each article provides unique insights and information.